lindenb/jvarkit/docs/BamWithoutBai.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

+## Motivation

-Motivation: query a remote bam without bai (e.g: Encode bams - last checked 2019-12-16)
+this tool queries a remote bam without bai (e.g: Encode bams - last checked 2019-12-16)

 The idea is to run a **binary search** on the remote BAM, scanning for the BGZF blocks and the Bam Record.

-This tool uses a class from the https://github.com/disq-bio/disq project.
+This tool uses a class from the https://github.com/disq-bio/disq project , written by Tom White,  originally from the Hadoop-BAM project.

 This tool expect 'small' reads.
 Long reads may fail.